By Grecian Purveyor and Wine Experts

 Few are the grape varieties privileged enough to be exclusively planted in one single area.
 Yet, such is indeed the case of Messenicola Black, the red-grape variety once planted near the breathtaking Plastira Lake by Monsieur Nicolas, a high-ranking Venetian official.
 Black Messenicola and has been categorised as O.P.A.P.
 (Appellation of Origin of Superior Quality).
 This velvety full-bodied wine has a long aftertaste of floral & forest fruit aromas and soft tannins.
 One of Greece’s most unique varieties you’ll ever come across and produced in very limited quantities.

 Mainly planted in Viotia, Central Greece at the Valley of Muses.
-A rare variety with dynamism and full body, it has an intense colour and aromas of black fruit, spices, pepper, and nutmeg, a pronounced acidity, and intense yet silky tannins which cellars wonderfully for a long duration even beyond 10 years.
+Mouhtaro red wine is from a rare variety with dynamism and full body, it has an intense colour and aromas of black fruit, spices, pepper, and nutmeg, a pronounced acidity, and intense yet silky tannins which cellars wonderfully for a long duration even beyond 10 years.
 It also makes outstanding rose wines like the Amuse Rose by Muses winery.